Hornbill-Docs/esp-config/esp-config/organizational-data/locations.md

 * **Custom fields 0-9**<br>Use custom fields to store additional information about your location.
 ::: tip
- By using Translation Mode, you can quickly rename each label to describe the content of the field.
-Translation Mode can be accessed through the User Profile menu by users that have the Translation role.
+ By using [Translation Mode](/esp-config/internationalization/translation-mode), you can quickly rename each label to describe the content of the field.
+Translation Mode can be enabled or disabled through the User Profile menu by users that have the Translation role.
 :::

 ### Assigning Users to a Location